Julia-M-B/NYPD.Mat.24-25.L.Homeworks/krakowbike-project/README.md

 ## Features

-- **Data Analysis**: Correlation analysis between weather conditions and bicycle traffic using pandas and numpy
+- **Data Analysis**: Correlation analysis between weather conditions and bicycle traffic using pandas
 - **Data Visualization**: Charts and plots generated with matplotlib and seaborn
 - **Automated Reporting**: HTML report generation that automatically opens in your browser
 - **Flexible Time Periods**: Analyze data for any custom date range within the available dataset